prima101112/prima101112.github.io/content/posts/ollama-chat-from-browser-using-nextjs.md

 ![bolt.nw](/img/nextjs-ollama-1.png)

-let bolt.new cook the bootstrap. and see from there
+let bolt.new cook the bootstrap. and see from there.

 - download from bolt.new
 - run on local

-and its failed and error 404 when hitting ollama/api/chat in
+and its failed and error 404 when hitting ollama/api/chat in.

 `ollama serve`